dongchanlim/Capstone_Coca_Cola/README.md

 ---

 ## Introduction
-In today’s highly competitive beverage industry, operational efficiency is critical to maintaining market leadership.
-For Swire Coca-Cola, one of the largest bottlers in the world, machine downtime is more than just a technical issue — it’s a $60 million annual setback.
-Recognizing the urgency of this problem, our project aimed to revolutionize the company’s maintenance operations using predictive analytics.
+In the food &beverage industry, the operational efficiency is key to keep competitive position in the market.

+For Swire Coca-Cola, one of the world’s largest beaverage corportate, machine downtime isn’t just a technical challenge, which causes a $60 million annual loss.
+To tackle this, our capstone project focused on improving the company’s maintenance operations with predictive analytics.

-By leveraging machine performance data, we analyzed patterns that could forecast equipment failures and optimize maintenance schedules.
-This proactive approach not only addresses unplanned breakdowns but also ensures smoother production cycles, reduced costs, and higher operational efficiency.
-Our work demonstrates how data-driven strategies can bridge the gap between innovation and execution, paving the way for a more resilient manufacturing process.
+By analyzing machine performance data, we identified the breakdown patterns to predict equipment failure occurences and optimize maintenance schedules based on the patterns.
+This proactive approach minimizes unplanned breakdowns, streamlines the smooth production, lowers the wastesd costs, and improves overall efficiency.
+Our work highlights how data-driven approaches can turn log data into actionable results, creating a stronger, more reliable manufacturing process.

 ---